 Double counting.
-Two or more reporting companies take ownership of the same emissions or reductions.
+Two or more reporting companies take ownership of the same emissions or reductions within the same Scope.
+Indirect emissions (Scope 2 and 3) are inherently another entity's direct, Scope 1 emissions.

 Emissions.
 The release of GHG into the atmosphere.